is-a-dev/docs/src/useful/faq.md

 ---

-## I accidentally leaked sensitive data in my PR — what can I do?
+## I accidentally leaked sensitive data in my PR, what can I do?

 * If **your PR has not been merged**, contact us immediately: